great-expectations/great_expectations/docs/docusaurus/docs/cloud/expectations/manage_expectations.md

 3. Click the **Expectations** tab.

-4. Click **Edit Expectations** for the Expectation that you want to edit.
+4. Click **Edit Expectation** for the Expectation that you want to edit.

 5. Edit the Expectation configuration.